Social Studies (HS)

 The Comparative Government and Politics course is a college-level course.
 The course provides a comprehensive study of six foreign governments, including historical and philosophical foundations.
 The countries are currently Russia, China, Nigeria, Mexico, Great Britain and Iran.
 Reading, oral and written assignments, expository essays, research papers and demonstrable knowledge of current political developments are requirements.
 An interest in politics and history and a wide reading background are strongly recommended for this demanding course.
 (Students are expected to take the AP Examination.)

-European History AP – 5.0 credits.
-Qualifying Criteria students with recommendation
+European History AP – 5.0 credits, full-year

 This is a college-level course for juniors and seniors.
 The purpose of the course will be to afford the student an opportunity to explore the philosophical, political, economic, and social forces which have shaped modern Europe since the medieval period.
 In the process of achieving these objectives, the student will be required to show mastery of the formulation and expression of oral and written argument in the forms of discussion leadership, the expository essay and a number of research papers.
 (Students are expected to take the AP Examination.)
 Admission to the course will be based upon teacher recommendations of previous history teachers and the student’s past performance in history.
 There is a required summer assignment for those entering the course.

-US History 2 AP - 5.0 credits, Qualifying Criteria, U.S. History 1 AP
+US History 2 AP - 5.0 credits, full-year (Qualifying Criteria, U.S. History 1 AP)

 The United States History 2 AP course is a college-level course which surveys United States History from 1900 to the present.
 This is a two-year course where students are required to complete the entire Advanced Placement U.S. History curriculum.
 In addition to a thorough study of the important people, events, institutions, and movements that have shaped our country’s history, students study and critically analyze the major works of historical philosophy.
 Students are assigned outside reading with specially selected topics closely correlated with the history studied in class.
 Training in original research, library reference work and composition is gained through the preparation of papers on several of the topics studied.
 This course is designed for those students who have demonstrated excellence in the use of the skills of research, critical thought and writing in their previous history course.
 Students applying for this course are expected to have mastered the mechanics of English composition.
 This course fulfills the United States History 2 requirement for graduation and is open to juniors and seniors.
 (Students are expected to take the AP Examination.)
 Admission to the course will be based upon recommendations of previous history teachers and the student’s past performance in history.
 There is a required summer assignment for those participating in the course.